ProcursusTeam/procursus-wiki/docs/Building-on-Linux.md

     You can then add the new path (~/cctools) to your shell's configuration profile (e.g .profile, .bashrc, .zshrc).
-Make sure to reload your config file or relogin to a new shell
+Make sure to restart your shell or reload your config file

         if [ -d "$HOME/cctools" ]; then
             PATH="$HOME/cctools/bin:$PATH"